rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Connecting to Network Devices

+To connect using ssh:

+- Open the terminal
+- Enter the following command.
+Change the username and IP address to fit your device.

+`ssh mhubbard@192.168.10.50`

-If you are connecting to network devices from a modern version of Mac/Linux you will have to customize the `~/.ssh/config` file because they don't support modern crypto.
+If you are connecting to network devices from a modern version of Mac/Linux you will probably get an error and the connection will fail.
+You will have to customize the `~/.ssh/config` file because they don't support modern crypto!

 Here is an example: